KatieClarinet/100DaysOfCode/README.md

 I've had a real 'everything going wrong' kind of day today.
 I thought I'd worked out how to add some game scores to the Music Trivia game, but my code isn't working - so I shall return to this with a fresh perspective in a day or so.

-At SoC today we were introduced to 'Coolors' website, so I have used a premade palette to jazz up the Music Trivia game.
-A small accomplishment, but hopefully lots of small improvements will add up to big ones soon.
+At SoC today we were introduced to 'Coolors' website, so I used a premade palette to jazz up the Music Trivia game.
+A small accomplishment, but hopefully lots of small improvements will add up to big ones soon!

 Here's the [link](https://github.com/KatieClarinet/Branch-of-fetch-hackathon---Trivia-Game)